dlang-tour/english/basics/classes.md

     auto bar = new Bar;

-Class objects are always references types and unlike `struct` aren't copied by value.
+Class objects are always reference types and unlike `struct` aren't copied by value.

     Bar bar = foo; // bar points to foo